 Counties Power's pricing methodology is aligned to the pricing principles outlined in the Electricity Authority's (EA) paper "Distribution Pricing Principles and Information Disclosure Guidelines" (dated February 2010).

-Counties Power's pricing model is intended to ensure that, as far as possible, prices reflect the costs of serving different consumer groups to encourage both the efficient use of the distribution network and the efficient operation of the network.
+Counties Power's pricing model is a cost allocation model that is designed to ensure that, as far as possible, prices reflect the costs of serving different consumer groups.

 3.1 Target revenue